-Here, we present a comprehensive analysis of the medulloblastoma translatome, generating matched Ribo-seq and RNA-seq data of 32 patient tissues and cell lines to enable the investigation of translated open reading frames in this disease.
-We show that medulloblastoma reproducibly translates over 6,700 non-canonical ORFs, which represent a previously unstudied layer of biology in this embryonal brain cancer (Figure 4Q).
-Using multiple CRISPR-Cas9 approaches to knockout over 2,000 ORFs, we broadly interrogate the contribution of non-canonical ORFs in cell survival across seven medulloblastoma cell lines.
-Overall, our results provide strong support for the growing community-wide interest in non-canonical ORFs as biological actors in both basic cell biology^{20,21,30,54-56} and cancer pathophysiology.^{22,31,57} As such, our data argue for the inclusion of non-canonical ORFs in cancer genomics studies.
+Here, we present a comprehensive analysis of the medulloblastoma translatome, generating matched Ribo-seq and RNA-seq data of 32 patient tissues and cell lines to enable the investigation of translated ORFs in this disease.
+We show that medulloblastoma reproducibly translates over 6,700 non-canonical ORFs, which represent a previously unstudied layer of biology in this embryonal brain cancer (Figure 5I).
+Using multiple CRISPR-Cas9 approaches to knock out over 2,000 ORFs, we broadly interrogate the contribution of non-canonical ORFs in cell survival across seven medulloblastoma cell lines.
+Overall, our results provide strong support for the growing community-wide interest in non-canonical ORFs as biological actors in both basic cell biology^{24,25,34,58-60} and cancer pathophysiology.^{26,35,61} As such, our data argue for the inclusion of non-canonical ORFs in cancer genomics studies.

 We particularly observe that a subset of uORFs function to maintain cancer cell survival.
-While early literature on uORFs has emphasized their importance only as regulators of mRNA translation,^{18,33,58} our efforts indicate that a sizable number of uORFs may operate as discrete biological actors.
-We are further able to pinpoint genetic dependency of 15 uORFs using high-density CRISPR tiling approaches, which provides high-resolution genetic evidence for uORF functionality in these cases.
-These data support the hypothesis that some uORFs are specific genetic dependencies in cancer even though the annotated, adjacent protein-coding CDS is not.
-Indeed, this hypothesis would suggest that some genes found to be dependencies by RNA interference screening - in which a full mRNA is downregulated - fail to score in CRISPR knockout data targeting the CDS.
-ASNSD1 points toward this: MYC-amplified medulloblastoma cell lines D458, D425 and D341 are among the most prominent hits in DEMETER shRNA data59 for ASNSD1, but do not score in the CRISPR-based DepMap (Figure S4P).
+While early literature on uORFs has emphasized their importance only as regulators of mRNA translation, 22,37,62 our efforts indicate that a sizable number of uORFs may operate as discrete biological actors.
+We are further able to pinpoint genetic dependency of 15 uORFs using highdensity CRISPR-tiling approaches, which provides high-resolution genetic evidence for uORF functionality in these cases.
+These data support the hypothesis that some uORFs are specific genetic dependencies in cancer, although the annotated, adjacent protein-coding CDS is not.
+Indeed, this hypothesis would suggest that some genes found to be dependencies by RNA interference screening-in which a full mRNA is downregulated-fail to score in CRISPR knockout data targeting the CDS.
+ASNSD1 points toward this: MYC-amplified medulloblastoma cell lines D458, D425, and D341 are among the most prominent hits in DEMETER shRNA data63 for ASNSD1 but do not score in the CRISPR-based DepMap (Figure S5K).

 At the same time, we report the first example of molecular subtype-specific non-canonical ORF activity in childhood cancer.
-We focus on the role of the MYC family transcription factors, which we find may drive non-canonical ORF translation.
-Here, we establish a specific role for the ASNSD1-uORF as a medulloblastoma cancer dependency whose activity is linked to the MYC-family protein activity.
+We focus on the role of the MYC-family transcription factors, which we find may drive non-canonical ORF translation.
+Here, we establish a specific role for the ASNSD1-uORF as a medulloblastoma cancer dependency, and its activity is linked to the MYC-family protein activity.
 Given the prominent role for MYC transcription factors in other cancer types, our observations that transcription factor amplification activates certain uORFs may have broader implications in cancer.
-To this end, we note that the example of ASNSD1-uORF is also more abundant in high-risk neuroblastoma cell lines, which may be due to impact on RNA translation by MYCN amplification.^{60,61}
+To this end, we note that the example of ASNSD1-uORF protein is also more abundant in high-risk neuroblastoma cell lines, which may be due to impact on RNA translation by MYCN amplification.